Real-world optimization problems often consist of several NP-hard combinatorial optimization problems that interact with each other.

 - You can assume to have at least 16 GB of RAM at your disposal.

-- We will stop you program after 10 minutes.
-This means that your algorithm needs to write the best result to a file before the 10 minutes are over.
 Note that you can of course try to write out the results frequently (overwriting the very same file), but since we will potentially execute your code in parallel (not mixed with other competitors!), it is in your own interest that you do not overload the file system with very frequent writes.

 - Output: the file with the result for a single iteration should follow the following naming convention: <ttpfile>.<algorithmname>.<systemtime>, e.g.,